top of page

 Areas of Expertise

-Treatment of Anxiety Disorders, Depression, Family and Couple Counseling, Addiction Counseling and Interventions
+Treatment of adults and children: Anxiety Disorders, Depression, Family and Couple Counseling, Addiction Counseling and Interventions

 Mendenhall Glacier, Juneau AK, by Sam Abernathy